-Didriksons' employees and suppliers must sign and comply with our Code of Conduct.
+Didriksons' suppliers must sign and comply with our Code of conduct, and make sure that any subcontractors comply with our Code of conduct.
 This aims to ensure that we run our business in a profitable as well as socially and environmentally sustainable manner.
 We always endeavour to challenge and maintain a social, environmental and product standard based on long-term relationships.
 To check our suppliers' compliance with our Code of Conduct, we perform regular checks and inspections and maintain daily contact with our suppliers.
-For us, it is of the utmost importance not to compromise on requirements regarding safety, human rights or chemical-related regulations.
+For us, it is of the utmost importance not to compromise on requirements regarding safety, human rights, or chemical-related regulations.